 The secret to frosting with piping bags is applying constant pressure and moving in one fluid motion – it takes practice!
 We recommend practicing on flat boards and vertical surfaces to mimic what it’s like to pipe on cakes.
 Don’t forget to release pressure on the bag before you lift up.

 • Easy stenciling.
-You don’t have to be a professional baker to decorate your cupcakes like one.
+You don’t have to be a professional baker to make edible cake decorations like one.
 Stencils make it almost effortless to produce artistic designs that are guaranteed to impress.
 Find a stencil that fits your occasion – maybe a flower for Mother’s Day or a baseball for a World Series party.
 Apply a layer of frosting and hold the stencil so it’s just over the cupcake.
-Then sprinkle a topping of your choice – colored sugar or cocoa work well – onto the stencil.
+Then sprinkle an edible cake topping of your choice – colored sugar or cocoa work well – onto the stencil.
 Remove the stencil and repeat on another cupcake.

 You can also use stencils to apply frosting designs.
 With the stencil directly flattened on the surface of your cake, apply icing over the top and smooth with a spatula.
 Do not let the stencil move!
 When the stencil is covered, carefully remove and repeat in other spots until you are happy with your decorated cake.

 • Edible pictures.
 Using edible illustrations or corporate logos to customize your cakes always gets a big reaction.
 Nowadays even some home printers can print edible photos with the right materials, although bakeries have special printers that are only used for these creations.